-For intangible or digital items, proof of shipment or delivery means compelling evidence to show the item was delivered or the purchase order was fulfilled.
+For intangible or digital goods, proof of delivery means compelling evidence to show the item was delivered or the purchase order was fulfilled.
 Compelling evidence could include a system of record showing the date the item was sent and that it was either:

-- Electronically sent to the recipient, including the recipient's address (email, IP, etc.), where applicable; or - Received or accessed by the recipient
+- Electronically sent to the recipient, including the recipient's address (email, IP, etc.), where applicable. - Received or accessed by the recipient.